the-anylogic-company/AnyLogic-Pypeline/README.md

   > If you press the "get x" button first, an error will be thrown because you tried to get the value of a variable before you defined it!

-We have provided demos and example models with the library.
+There are demos and example models provided with the library.
 Please review them to get some inspiration of possible use cases and to better understand the workflow.

 ## Important disclaimers
 * Pypeline is not part of the main AnyLogic product, and The AnyLogic Company is not obligated to provide support for users or to provide future support/updates